mezau532/smart_commuter/README.md

 * Build Prerequisites: Android Studio (You need to have a computer at least.
 XD ) <br />
 * Build: Download needed packages when you are in the studio and Run the program

-* Download: git clone https://github.com/mezau532/smart_commuter.git  Or Download the zip file from this site.
+* Download: git clone https://github.com/mezau532/smart_commuter.git  OR Download the zip file from this site.

-### Reference
+### ReferenceS
 * The HttpHandler class is based on TutorialsPoint: https://www.tutorialspoint.com/android/android_json_parser.html